 Infrastructure is the foundation of our society, and it’s both crumbling and contributing to global warming.
-In the wake of the election, updating the infrastructure of the United States is crucial for the country and the world.
+In the wake of the election and crises like the one that recently left millions of Texans without power and water, updating the infrastructure of the United States is crucial for the country and the world.
 The global built environment is responsible for about 40% of annual carbon-dioxide emissions (CO2).
 Simultaneously, the American economy and its vertical infrastructure (including schools, civic buildings, and hospitals) need to be rebuilt.

 It’s time for the government to work with architects to make a difference.

 Federal investment improves the economy and the climate

 Architects are key to helping the federal government make infrastructure investments that benefit our economy and the climate.
 In 2019, Carl Elefante, FAIA, former president of The American Institute of Architects, testified before Congress about how the built environment contributes to climate change—and how politicians can help reverse that.
 To meet 2050 emissions targets set by the United States, Elefante testified that at least 75% of commercial and public buildings must be renovated and retrofitted with new design strategies and technologies.
 To tackle a problem of that size, the federal government needs to do two things immediately.
 First, it needs to renovate public buildings to be carbon neutral by 2050.
 Second, it needs to incentivize private building owners to implement energy-efficient retrofits.
 This can be achieved by expanding existing tax incentives (like the Energy Efficient Commercial Buildings Deduction, 179D, and the Nonbusiness Energy Property Tax Credit, 25C) and creating new ones.